Subscribe and receive our travel inspirations and practical advice twice a month.

 | Goodbye | Paalam na po |

-| Thank you (very much) | (maraming) salamat po |
+| Thank you (very much) | (Maraming) Salamat po |

-| You’re welcome | Wala ang anuman po |
+| You’re welcome | Wala pong anuman |

 | Yes | Oho / Opo |